parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tutorial.md

 title: The R2lab Tutorials
 subtitle: Let's get you started
 tab: tutorial
+skip_header: True
 float_menu_template: r2lab/float-menu-tutorials.html
-skip_news: yes

-All the items below are accessible through the floating menu on the right hand side of all these pages.
+All the items below are accessible through the navigation menu that appears on all the tutorial pages.

 ### Infrastructure
 * [Sign up for a OneLab account](tuto-100-registration.md)